Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 When the Dream Started Feeling Wrong

-Meanwhile, we met with Dale’s cousin, who happens to be an incredibly talented builder because apparently craftsmanship is just a genetic trait in his family.
+Meanwhile, we met with Dale’s cousin, who happens to be an incredibly talented builder.
+Craftsmanship is just a genetic trait in his family.

 The tear down.